-A magistrate judge may perform any or all of the duties imposed upon a judge by the rules governing proceedings in the United States district courts under 28 U.S.C. § 2254 and § 2255.
-In so doing, a magistrate judge may issue any preliminary orders and conduct any necessary evidentiary hearing or other appropriate proceeding and shall submit to a judge a report containing proposed findings of fact and recommendations for disposition of the petition by the judge.
-Any order disposing of the petition shall only be made by a judge.
+A magistrate judge may perform any or all of the duties imposed upon a district judge by the rules governing proceedings in the United States district courts under 28 U.S.C. § 2254 and § 2255.
+In so doing, a magistrate judge may issue any preliminary orders and conduct any necessary evidentiary hearing or other appropriate proceeding and shall submit to a district judge a report containing proposed findings of fact and recommendations for disposition of the petition by the district judge.
+Any order disposing of the petition shall be made only by a district judge.